ami-iit/blend-my-bot/README.md

 ```

 For example, when using [`resolve_robotics_uri_py`](https://github.com/ami-iit/resolve-robotics-uri-py) an error like the following one appears:

+#### Crush when running the script

+If Blender crashes when running the script from `Visual Studio Code`, try to run the script from the `Scripting` tab of Blender.

 ```
 FileNotFoundError: resolve-robotics-uri-py: No file corresponding to uri "package://iCub/robots/iCubGazeboV2_7/model.urdf" found